metanav/hovergames2_thermal_face_detection/README.md

 Note: The BlazeFace TensorFlow Lite model used in the application was downloaded from https://github.com/google/mediapipe

+## Thermal Camera Setup
+The MLX90640 thermal camera is connected to the NavQ using a 9-pin JST-GH cable.

 ## Run application
 ```
 git clone https://github.com/metanav/hovergames2_thermal_face_detection.git